mui/material-ui/docs/src/pages/getting-started/faq/faq-ja.md

 #### Action to Take

 The class names value relies on the concept of [class name generator](/styles/advanced/#class-names).
 The whole page needs to be rendered with **a single generator**.
-This generator needs to behave identically on the server and on the client.
-For instance:
+This generator needs to behave identically on the server and on the client. 例えば：

 - You need to provide a new class name generator for each request.
 But you shouldn't share a `createGenerateClassName()` between different requests: